UiB given SDG14 leadership role by IAU

 This world of water

-“First of all this underlines our commitment to and engagement with the SDGs, and I am delighted that UiB has been invited by IAU to be the organization's Hub institution for SDG14 – Life Below Water,” says Rector Olsen.
+“First of all this underlines our commitment to and engagement with the SDGs, and I am delighted that UiB has been invited by IAU to be the organization's Hub institution for SDG14 – Life Below Water as part of te organisation's SDG Cluster,” says Rector Olsen.

 On UN Day, 24 October, UiB was also awarded Hub status for SDG14 by United Nations Academic Impact (UNAI), which is an initiative that aligns institutions of higher education with the United Nations (UN) in supporting and contributing to the realization of UN goals and mandates.